SNEWS2/SNEWS_Publishing_Tools/docs/user/quickstart.md

 **You only need to this once**.
 As long as you do not set a valid name, `snews_pt` will keep complaining.
 Once the name is set, the `HAS_NAME_CHANGED` argument will be changed to 1 to indicate the program not to ask again.

+> Warning: If you run tests, each time you use a different detector name, this file will change.
+Be aware that unless the detector name is not passed explicitly it will fetch it from this file.

 Similarly, if you wish to use a different topic as the "alert topic" or "observation topic" instead of the default ones.
 You can change these entries in the environment file.

-> Once you set these, you are ready to publish your observations and subscribe to alerts!
+ Once you set these, you are ready to publish your observations and subscribe to alerts!

 ## 3) Interact with the Server
 ### 3.1) Test your connection